 In 2012, RegeneRx entered into a licensing agreement with Lee’s Pharmaceuticals, Inc. for development and marketing of Tβ4-related products in the countries of China, Macau, Hong Kong and Taiwan.
 Lee’s will be responsible for product development in the licensed territory and each party will share clinical and other data related to these product candidates.
-Lee’s submitted its first IND for RGN-259 in China in June 2014 for the treatment of dry eye syndrome.
+Lee’s recently completed a new ophthalmic manufacturing facility in China and has accelerated its development of RGN-259.

-In 2014, RegeneRx entered into a strategic partnership agreement with G-treeBNT, a Korea biotech company for development and marketing of RGN-259 in 28 Asian countries including Korea, Japan, and Australia.
+In 2014, RegeneRx entered into a strategic partnership agreement with G-treeBNT, a Korean biotech company for development and marketing of RGN-259 in 28 Asian countries including Korea, Japan, and Australia.
 G-treeBNT will also develop RGN-137 in the U.S. for dermal wound healing.
-G-tree is planning to initially file an IND for a Phase III clinical trial with RGN-259 in South Korea, followed by a similar strategy in Japan and Australia.
-If successful, this should facilitate the commercialization of RGN-259 in other countries in Asia and the Pacific Rim that are covered by our partnership.
+G-tree initiallyreceived an IND for a Phase 2/3 clinical trial with RGN-259 in South Korea.
+In late 2016, Gtree informed us that it believes marketing approval in the U.S. will allow expedited marketing approval in Korea, possibly without the need for a clinical trial.
+If successful, this should facilitate the commercialization of RGN-259 in other countries in Asia and the Pacific Rim, excluding Japan, that are covered by our partnership.

 Our ownership interest in ReGenTree is 49% and will be reduced to 42% upon funding, initiation and completion of the Phase 2b trial for Dry Eye Syndrome.
 Based on when, and if, ReGenTree achieves certain additional development milestones in the U.S. with RGN-259, our equity ownership may be incrementally reduced to between 42% and 25%, with 25% being the final equity ownership upon FDA approval of an NDA for Dry Eye Syndrome in the U.S. In addition to our equity ownership, RegeneRx retains a royalty on net sales that varies between single and low double digits, depending on whether commercial sales are made by ReGenTree or a licensee.
 In the event the ReGenTree entity is acquired or there is a change of control that occurs following achievement of an NDA, RegeneRx shall be entitled to 40% of all change of control proceeds paid or payable and will forgo any future royalties.